zaneclaes/tiny-cluster/README.md

 * It assumes you know the IP addresses of the Raspberry Pis you wish to configure (192.168.0.1, etc.).
 Tiny Cluster will ensure these IP addreses are static at a later point.
 * It defines a Kubernetes master, as well as two nodes (if you look closely, you'll note the master actually shares an IP address with one of the nodes, which implies that the master also acts as a node).
-* Both of the two nodes will have Kiosk mode enabled, which means that they will open Chromium on boot to the URL `http://192.168.0.1:8123/lovelace/home?kiosk` and `http://192.168.0.1:8123/lovelace/spellbook?kiosk`, respectively.
+* Both of the two nodes will have Kiosk mode enabled, which means that they will open Chromium on boot to the URL `http://192.168.0.1:8123/lovelace/home?kiosk` and `http://192.168.0.1:8123/lovelace/rpi?kiosk`, respectively.
-* The `spellbook` node will have a Kubernetes label of `tiny-cluster/node-pi-beacon=true`.
+* The `rpi` node will have a Kubernetes label of `tiny-cluster/node-pi-beacon=true`.
 This is helpful in the later steps for deploying a Docker container to this node.

 ```
 kubernetes: